UPB-SysSec/stekruebe-pipeline/README.md

 We had to learn this the hard way.

 ### "Connection Refused" when "Generating clusters"
-The `sleep` for spawning Neo4J may not be sufficient (also considering pulling the image for the first time).
-Try to increase the sleep delay, and execute `neo4j/run_prefix_neo4j.sh` manually once.
+The `sleep` for spawning Neo4J may not be sufficient to actually start.
+Try to increase the sleep delay.